 For example, a Stihl battery chainsaw review may focus on self-manufactured chains, while a Black and Decker review may pinpoint their self-adjusting tension rods.
 We've done our best to steer clear of company bragging rights and review these products on their overall performance and power.

 Battery-powered chainsaws can be more powerful than some people may think, let's take a closer look at our 5 picks.
-The following are what we consider to be the best battery-powered chainsaws in the market today:
+The following are what we consider to be the best battery-powered chainsaws of 2018 in the market today:

 The Black and Decker LCS1240 Max Lithium-Ion, 12" Chainsaw features a powerful 40V Lithium battery.
 Lithium batteries are known for being lightweight, having a long life, and for not having a memory effect, meaning they won't start prematurely dying on you.